Menu

 Saturday, October 25

-8:30 Gather at the Museum of American Heritage in downtown Palo Alto.
+9:00 Gather at the Museum of American Heritage in downtown Palo Alto.
 Coffee and light breakfast will be provided.

-9:00 Program begins.
+9:30 Program begins.
 Morning talks will focus on the design, history, and modern-day management of Stanford's heritage landscapes.

-2:00 After lunch at the Museum, we'll carpool to the Stanford campus to experience the designed landscape in person.
-Tours will feature the Arizona Garden, designed in the 1880s for Jane and Leland Stanford, the Olmsted-designed quad, and contemporary installations on campus.
+The tour, led by landscape architect and Director of Campus Planning Cathy Blake, will feature the Arizona Garden, designed in the 1880s for Jane and Leland Stanford, the Olmsted-designed quad, and contemporary installations.

 Sunday, October 26